North of the Nith Trails and Open Spaces Master Plan

 I love this idea.
 We have been long-time users of the Barkers' Bush trails, but frankly they are getting a little old and too busy the cycle on.
 Am I correct in assuming that access will be from the west end of Railway Street?

-RickOBrien asked 7 months ago
+RickOBrien asked over 1 year ago

 Thank you for your question.
 Access is being determined through the Master Planning Process and has yet to be confirmed, however the west end of Railway St. seems to be the most logical access point.